Brady (surname)

 Brady is a surname derived from the Irish surname Ó Brádaigh or Mac Brádaigh, meaning "spirited; broad".

-In a listing by the U.S. Census Bureau of the Most Common U.S. Surnames, Brady was ranked at #411 in 2014.
+In a listing by the U.S. Census Bureau of the Most Common U.S. Surnames, Brady was ranked at No. 411 in 2014.

 The surname was used as a test of nominative determinism in a humorous 2013 article in the British Medical Journal.